 “Two in five U.S. employers expect to hire temporary or contract workers this year,” he continued, “which opens new doors for workers who want to build relationships with different organizations and explore career options.”

 Some of the fastest growing temp work for lower paying jobs include home health aides, childcare workers, and cooks.
 This also includes substitute teachers, product promoters and retail salespersons.
-Many predicts that these jobs will increase by up to 15% over the next 4 years.
+Many predict that these jobs will increase by up to 15% over the next four years.
 The fastest growing areas in higher paying jobs include computer systems analysts, accountants and auditors, and management analysts.
-This includes the customer service representatives, big-rig truck drivers, and registered nurses.
+This consists of the customer service representatives, big-rig truck drivers, and registered nurses.
 Such jobs are expected to see up to 19% growth between now and 2019.

 BusinessCash has been providing the staffing industry receivable financing, purchase order financing with credit protection and AR management for over 19 years.